-The Baltic Sea Coast is my favourite piece of homeland, but because I live in the south of Poland I have to travel the whole coutry to get there.
+The Baltic Sea Coast is my favorite piece of the homeland, but because I live in the south of Poland I have to travel the whole country to get there.
 The funny thing is that the Polish seaside is about 7 hours drive from my home, while Vienna, the capital of Austria, is only 4.
-In fact I don’t go the the seaside as I often as I wish to, and when I have the opportunity to spend some time there, it’s a great thing for me.
-Although our Polish Sea is rather cold and the weather sometines changes there in the blink of an eye, I just love to walk along the beach and listen to the sound of waves.
+In fact, I don’t go to the seaside as I often as I wish to, and when I have the opportunity to spend some time there, it’s a great thing for me.
+Although our Polish Sea is rather cold and the weather sometimes changes there in the blink of an eye, I just love to walk along the beach and listen to the sound of waves.

-The sea changes everyday.
+The sea changes every day.
 Sometimes it’s calm and peaceful, another time angry and stormy.
-If the storm is great big, the pieces of amber and beautiful seashells cover the beach afterwards.
+If the storm is great big, the pieces of amber and beautiful seashells cover the beach afterward.

-But the most amazing thing about the Polish seaside are incredibly beautiful sunsets.
+But the most amazing thing about the Polish seaside is incredibly beautiful sunsets.
 Nothing compares to this view!
 Every sunset is different, the colors of the sky change and the sea itself.
-Many people go to the beach at the end of the day to watch this beautiful speclacle of nature.
+Many people go to the beach at the end of the day to watch this beautiful spectacle of nature.

-When I was a kid the Baltic Sea seemed to me a place where the world ends.
+When I was a kid the Baltic Sea seemed to be a place where the world ends.
 Since I learned there is another land behind it, the land of Sweden actually, I started to dream about visiting this country.
-And here is what saw on the opposite shore of the sea: Gothenburg Archipelago, a hidden gem in Sweden.
+I managed to realize this dream when I was already an adult.
+Check out: Gothenburg Archipelago, a hidden gem in Sweden.

 Poland is a beautiful, sad that not all our compatriots to see

 Look like Australia on some pics!
 I must admit that our Baltic sea is beautiful.